 David Humphreys’ ‘Life of General Washington’ with George Washington’s ‘Remarks’ (edited, with an introduction) (Athens, Ga.: The University of Georgia Press, 1991; paperback, 2006).

 The Politics of Size: Representation in the United States, 1776 - 1850 (Ithaca, N.Y: Cornell University Press, 1987; paperback, 2010).

-"Liberty and Power: The Classical Republicanism of George Washington and Mercy Otis Warren," in Politics, Culture, and the Emergence of the Early American Presidency, ed.
-Benjamin Lowe (University of Florida Press, in press).
+"Liberty and Power: The Classical Republicanism of George Washington and Mercy Otis Warren," in Political Thought and the Origins of the American Presidency, ed.
+Benjamin Lowe (Gainesville: University of Florida Press, 2021).

 "The Empire Comes Home: Thomas Law's Mixed-Race Family in the Early American Republic," in India in the American Imaginary: Indo-American Encounters, 1780s to 1880s, ed.
 Anupuma Arora and Rajender Kaur (Palgrave Macmillan, 2017).

 “The Family Factor: Congressmen and the Burden of Public Service in the Early American Republic,” Journal of the Early Republic 33(Summer 2013), 283-316.

 “Scholarship on the American Revolution since The Birth of the Republic,”in Edmund S. Morgan, The Birth of the Republic, 1763-1789, 4th ed.
 (Chicago: University of Chicago Press, 2012), 193-209.

 “The Significance of the ‘Global Turn’ for the Early American Republic: Globalization in the Age of Nation-Building,” Journal of the Early Republic 31(Spring 2011), 1-37.